-No independent third-party verification; No legal or regulated definition A term applied to breeds of livestock that were bred over time so they are welladapted to local environmental conditions, can withstand local diseases or survive in challenging environmental conditions, for example.
+No independent third-party verification; No legal or regulated definition

+A term applied to breeds of livestock that were bred over time so they are welladapted to local environmental conditions, can withstand local diseases or survive in challenging environmental conditions, for example.
 Heritage or traditional breeds generally have slow growth rates and long productive life spans outdoors, making them well-suited for grazing and pasturing.
 However, the term heritage on a food label does not guarantee animals were raised outdoors or any additional high-welfare management practices.

 Home grown

-No independent third-party verification; No legal or regulated definition Home grown is a phrase that may be applied to meat and vegetables.
-However, without third-party verification, there is no way of telling whether products were produced by the seller and, in the case of meat, whether the animals spent all of their lives on the same farm.
+No independent third-party verification; No legal or regulated definition without third-party verification, there is no way of telling whether products were produced by the seller and, in the case of meat, whether the animals spent all of their lives on the same farm.
 In addition, this label claim does not guarantee animals were raised outdoors or any additional high-welfare management practices.
-Hormone free aka No hormones